 Even if a credit card offers great benefits, you can spend a lot on fees unless you read the fine print.
 The first fee to look for?
 An annual fee.

-Cards that charge an annual fee often offer better rewards in return, and many of those rewards (like savings on travel) can offset the cost of the fee.
-If that’s the case for you, you can still save money by taking advantage of cards that waive the fee for the first year.
+Cards that charge an annual fee may offer better rewards in return, and many of those rewards (like savings on travel) can offset the cost of the fee.
+If that’s the case for you, you may still save money by taking advantage of cards that waive the fee for the first year.
 If you’d prefer a no annual fee card, there are many to choose from.

 One of the best benefits of credit cards are the amazing rewards programs.
 Your everyday purchases can earn you points, which you can apply toward travel, retail purchases, cash back, and more.

-The best card for you will offer enough of a credit limit to give you flexibility, but not so much that you can get in over your head.
-Generally, a low-limit card is great for college students who are learning to use credit for the first time.
-Once you graduate, you’ll likely need a higher limit for larger monthly expenses.
+The best card for you will offer enough of a credit limit to give you flexibility, but not so much that you can get in over your head in credit card debt.
+Generally, a low-limit card is a good option for college students who are learning to use credit for the first time.
+Once you graduate, you may need a higher limit for larger monthly expenses.
 And having a higher limit can help your credit over time, because spending a lower percentage of your credit limit each month is good for your credit score.